 Birth injuries, also known as birth trauma, are injuries that a brand-new baby sustains during pregnancy or delivery that may have gone wrong.
 Some injuries will go away during the baby’s first year of life; others are lifelong afflictions that could require significant ongoing medical care.
 Experts estimate that about seven out of every 1,000 babies born in the United States sustain some type of birth trauma.

-If someone you care about suffers from a birth injury that could have been prevented, contact the Louthian Law Firm today toll free at (803) 454-1200.
+If someone you care about suffers from a birth injury that could have been prevented, contact a Columbia birth injury lawyer at the Louthian Law Firm today toll free at (803) 454-1200.
 You can also contact us online for a free evaluation of your case.
 We can help residents of Columbia, Orangeburg, Lexington, Aiken, Sumter, Charleston, Irmo, Myrtle Beach, Richland County, Rock Hill and throughout South Carolina file a birth injury claim.

 Common injuries babies could sustain during delivery include:

 - brachial plexus injury, especially Erb’s palsy